This recipe for Red Velvet Cupcakes with Cream Cheese Icing is truly indulgent and perfect for any celebration.

 Memories of family and holidays and home.
 I think it should be loved all year long – not saved for special occasions.

 Cupcakes remedy all that because nothing says every day like a cupcake!
+However, if you want to make a centerpiece cake you can make my Red Velvet Bundt Cake with Cream Cheese Icing.

 These little beauties are soft, fluffy, velvety and of course – red.
-They are a bright, beautiful, red topped with a creamy, frosting that just makes you smile.
+They are a bright, beautiful, red, topped with a creamy, frosting that just makes you smile.

 Never Miss A Single Recipe!